-Our Common Stock commenced trading on NASDAQ on March 29, 2018.
-NASDAQ will require us to meet certain financial, public float, bid price and liquidity standards on an ongoing basis in order to continue the listing of our Common Stock.
+Our Common Stock is listed for trading on NASDAQ requires us to meet certain financial, public float, bid price and liquidity standards on an ongoing basis in order to continue the listing of our Common Stock.
 If we fail to meet these continued listing requirements, our Common Stock may be subject to delisting.
 If our Common Stock is delisted and we are not able to list our Common Stock on another national securities exchange, we expect our securities would be quoted on an over-the-counter market.
 If this were to occur, our stockholders could face significant material adverse consequences, including limited availability of market quotations for our Common Stock and reduced liquidity for the trading of our securities.
 In addition, we could experience a decreased ability to issue additional securities and obtain additional financing in the future.